Groodian/HyperiorProxy/ReadMe.md

 This repository contains the code and default configurations of the mini-game `Hyperior Proxy`.

-This plugin was developed for Velocity Version 3.1.1 and may not work on other versions.
+This plugin was developed for Velocity Version 3.2.0 and Paper Version 1.20.1 and may not work on other versions.

 ## About Hyperior
 Hyperior is a Minecraft Server Network developed by Groodian,